godotengine/godot-docs/about/faq.rst

 In terms of binary size, this also has the advantage of making you pay only for what you actually use in your project.
-(In the meantime, you can :ref:`compile custom export templates with unused features disabled <doc_optimizing_for_size>` to optimize the distribution size of your project).
+(In the meantime, you can :ref:`compile custom export templates with unused features disabled <doc_optimizing_for_size>` to optimize the distribution size of your project.)

 How should assets be created to handle multiple resolutions and aspect ratios?
 ------------------------------------------------------------------------------